 Why should I become a nursing apprentice?

-Julie Messenger, professor of nursing at The Open University, sheds some light on why aspiring nurses should consider this new training route:
+Julie Messenger, professional lead for nursing at The Open University, sheds some light on why aspiring nurses should consider this new training route:

 - Nursing apprentices put their learning into practice as they go.
 'Not only will you earn as you learn, the nursing apprenticeship also has clear benefits in the application of skills,' she says.
-'Unlike the traditional undergraduate route, our current cohort of more than four hundred students has the opportunity to put their newly acquired skills to use in a real-life setting immediately.'
+'Unlike the traditional undergraduate route, our current cohort has the opportunity to put their newly acquired skills to use in a real-life setting immediately.'

 - The course offers greater flexibility than a traditional degree.
 'Typically, our apprentices will spend two days a week on practice learning, one day a week on protected study time and two days a week undertaking duties within their employment setting.
 What this means is that both patients and apprentices have a better experience,' Julie explains.
 'Those who do a nursing apprenticeship through The Open University have the additional benefit of a national network of nursing experts, and greater flexibility through our online learning platform,' she adds.